ayaan129/3380hw4/README.md

-# 3380hw4
+# Cell Company Web App

-Our project is a web app for a database of a phone company that tracks the specifics of basic phone plans.
+Our project is a web app for a database of a phone company that tracks the specifics of basic phone plans in the company's perspective.
 Data usage, bills, etc.

 # ER Diagram